dunderhay/dunderhay.github.io/content/posts/phishing/how-to-set-up-evilginx3.md

 * This script is intended to be run on a fresh ubuntu linux host (I have not tested it on any other OS)
 * You may want to update the version of golang (don't forget to update the checksum too)
 * You may want to use a different terminal multiplexer (tmux instead of byobu)
-* OPSEC: I have removed the lines of source code responsible for setting the `X-Evilginx header` - this may change in future releases of evilginx
+* OPSEC: I have removed the lines of source code responsible for setting the `X-Evilginx:` header - this may change in future releases of evilginx
 * You will need to configure firewall rules to allow inbound connections for HTTPS and DNS traffic